2024 Cadillac Lyriq gets more features, lower starting price

-The Cadillac Lyriq was a new addition to the lineup for 2023, and for its second year on the market the breakthrough mid-size electric SUV gives buyers more options and a lower starting price.

-New for 2024 are Tech and Sport grades that sandwich the existing Luxury grade.
-The Tech grade, despite being the entry-level option, still comes well equipped with items like a 33.0-inch display integrating the instrument cluster and infotainment system, as well as wireless phone charging, wireless Apple CarPlay and Android Auto, a glass roof with a power sunshade, and 20-inch wheels all standard.
+New for 2024 is Tech and Sport grades that sandwich the existing Luxury grade.
+The Tech grade, despite being the entry-level option, still comes well-equipped with items like a 33.0-inch display integrating the instrument cluster and infotainment system, as well as wireless phone charging, wireless Apple CarPlay, and Android Auto, a glass roof with a power sunshade, and 20-inch wheels all standard.

 The Sport grade builds on the Luxury by adding additional design details such as body-colored door handles, a unique front grille, and dark accents.
 It also has its own wheel patterns.